Ramen (RAMEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ramen Historical Price

-According to the latest data gathered on Ramen live price page, the current price of Ramen is 0.184717USD.
-The circulating supply of Ramen(RAMEN) is 13.35M RAMEN , giving it a market capitalization of $2.47M.
+According to the latest data gathered on Ramen live price page, the current price of Ramen is 0.184524USD.
+The circulating supply of Ramen(RAMEN) is 14.51M RAMEN , giving it a market capitalization of $2.68M.

 How Does Ramen (RAMEN) Price Prediction Module Work?